Barmada-Lab/synapse/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+Synapse is licensed under the terms of the MIT license.